 Once you have your certification in hand, request a demo of our All-in-One Fitness Business Management Software so that you can run your training business smoothly and efficiently.

 Why Isn’t the ACE Certification Respected?

 Although ACE – American Council on Exercise has been in the fitness industry since 1985 and is the second oldest exercise or fitness association in the country, they are still not as respected as the first three listed above certification programs.

 The main issue some insiders have with ACE is that it’s simply too basic and simplistic.

-While many gyms and health clubs will accept an ACE certification from a prospective personal trainer candidate, the program doesn’t go into as much detail in regards to physiology, anatomy and biomechanics as the others.
+While many gyms and health clubs will accept an ACE certification from a prospective personal trainer candidate, the program doesn’t go into as much detail in regard to physiology, anatomy, and biomechanics as the others.